broybal19/NOSQL-Challenge/README.md

 # NOSQL-Challenge
 Mod12
-With help from tutoring and Xpert Learning Assistance.
+With guidance from tutoring and Xpert Learning Assistance.